Friday, Feb. 22nd, departs Hilton-Ocala at 9:30 a.m., returns by 12:30 p.m.

 Tour #SS at $45/person. ★

-Space is now SOLD OUT.
+Just 2 seats left.
 Round trip bus transportation to the famous Silver Springs State Park

 just outside Ocala affords a look at a 200 acre park that was one of the [ HOVER TO PEEK ] main tourist attractions